 (3) In particular the Board must have regard to whether the personal safety of people in the community or of any individual in the community would be better assured if the prisoner were released under an RRO instead of at the time when he or she would otherwise have to be released.

-[(4) repealed]
+[(4) deleted]

 (5) An RRO may relate to more than one term.